 Sometimes we can be afraid to do so because we all remember what it was like to be a rookie angler on a stream not knowing what we were doing.
 The fear of change is something that impacts each and every one of us in some way.

-There are a plethora of streamer tactics and techniques you can use next time you’re out on the water.
+There's a plethora of streamer tactics and techniques you can use next time you’re out on the water.

 For those of you who aren’t afraid to try new things, here are some last-minute tips to remember that could be beneficial.